Crataco/ai-guide/guide/models.md

 The following are the models this guide recommends, and the amount of RAM recommended for your computer to run them.
 If you do not have enough system RAM, but some VRAM to spare, you can "offload" the model's "layers," splitting the model between your system RAM and video memory.

 There are two things to keep in mind:
 - Most models work best when you follow a generation format.
 These are often called "instruct presets" or "prompt templates" and make it clear to the model when the user talks and when the AI talks.
-If you do not know which one to use, scroll down on the model's page and it will usually be under "prompt templates."
+If you do not know which one to use, scroll down on the model's page and it will usually be under "prompt template."
 - Settings influence the responses your models give you.
 A good place to start is to set "Min P" to 0.1 and "Temperature" to 1.0.
 Lowering Min P will give the AI more tokens to choose from, and raising the temperature will make it more likely it'll choose one of the lesser likely tokens.

 * * *